camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 There are **23** different product or service categories, and each category consists of one or more service.
 #### 1. <u>Storage</u> Service Category
 * **Amazon Simple Storage Service (Amazon S3)**, object storage service offering scalability data availability, security, and performance.
-* **Amazon Elastic Block Store (Amazon EBS)**, high performance block storage designed for use with Amazon EC2, for both throughput and transaction-intensive workloads.
+* **Amazon Elastic Block Store (Amazon EBS)**, high performance block storage designed for use with Amazon EC2, for both *throughput and transaction-intensive* workloads.
 * **Amazon Elastic File System (Amazon EFS)**, provides a scalable fully managed elastic network file system (NFS), for use within AWS Cloud Services and on-premise resources.
-* **Amazon Simple Storage Services Glacier**, secure, durable, and extremely low cost AWS S3 Cloud storage class for data archiving and long-term backup.
+* **Amazon Simple Storage Services Glacier**, secure, durable, and extremely low cost AWS S3 Cloud storage class for data archiving and long-term *backup*.
 #### 2. <u>Compute</u> Service Category
 * **Amazon Compute Cloud (Amazon EC2)**, provides resizable compute capacity as virtual machines in the cloud.
 * **Amazon EC2 Auto Scaling Service**, enables automatically adding/removing EC2 instances according to the conditions that you define.